Saturday, February 21, 2026

 I LOVE ( not love, LOVE) how they are able to show ideas as black and white while still keeping the characters as gray!

 The next Sub-Genre if we may call it that is the For Adults Animations.
 Arcane, Paradise PD, South Park all come to mind.
 Some are purely focused on the adult comedy.
 Like South Park, Paradise PD.
-The Animation there needs to meet acceptable levels.
+The Animation there needs to just meet communication levels.
 The enjoyment is in the ridiculousness of the scenario, the dialogues and the mirror they show to society.

 Then comes stuff like Arcane!
 Like Dragon Prince, just the scale of artistry blew me away!
 As a non-painter I'm not really an artist in any sense (Except Literature maybe?).
 But even for me, the artistry was at such a superlative level, I would just pause the screen and enjoy one "Screen" for sometime.
 The bright and colourful "above ground" city, the dark and drab lower ground world.
 The seemingly nice and beautiful people, well dressed and well mannered above contrast with the "Dog eat Dog" world below where every character is out for his own growth.